dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 How large are these angles?

-Let's first estimate the bending angles closer to home—produced by the Earth's gravity.
+Let's first estimate the bending angles closer to home — produced by the Earth's gravity.
 For a light ray just grazing the surface of the Earth, the bending angle (in radians!) is roughly 10−9: 𝐺

 𝑚Earth